Characterizations of complete stabilizability: Applications

 5pt

 {\it Step 2.
-The conclusion $(ii)$ follows from the above $(f_1)$ and $(f_2)$ at once. } 5pt Thus, we complete the proof of Lemma \ref{Liu-11-18-remark}. \end{proof} \begin{theorem} Assume that the conditions $(a)$ and $(b)$ in Lemma \ref{Liu-11-18-remark} hold.
-Suppose that there is a family of orthogonal projections $\{P_k\}_{k\in\mathbb{N}^+}$ on $X$ satisfying the commutative condition:
+The conclusion $(ii)$ follows from the above $(f_1)$ and $(f_2)$ at once. } \end{proof} \begin{theorem} Assume that the conditions $(a)$ and $(b)$ in Lemma \ref{Liu-11-18-remark} hold.
+Suppose that there is a family of orthogonal projections $\{P_k\}_{k\in\mathbb{N}}$ on $X$ satisfying the commutative condition:

-the dissipative condition $(a)$ in Theorem \ref{yu-theorem-10-9-1}; and the following observability condition: \begin{enumerate} \item [$(b'_2)$] there is $T_0> 0$ so that for each $k>0$ , there is $C(k,T_0)>0$ such that
+the dissipative condition $(a)$ in Theorem \ref{yu-theorem-10-9-1}; and the following observability condition: \begin{enumerate} \item [$(b'_2)$] there exists $T_0> 0$ such that for each $k\in\mathbb{N}$, there is $C(k,T_0)>0$ such that

 \end{enumerate} Then the statement (iii) in Theorem \ref{yu-theorem-10-5-1} is true. \end{theorem}